dario-marvin/ImageProcessing-KernelConvolution/README.md

 # Image Processing: Kernel Convolution

 ## Kernel convolution
 The idea behind image processing with kernel convolution is to use a special matricial operation called _convolution_ which takes as input two matrices: a matrix of weights, which is the kernel, and the matrix of the RGB values of our image (in the range [0, 255]).
-The output will be a new image with pixel values moidfied according to the used kernel.
+The output will be a new image with pixel values modified depending on the kernel used.
 For instance, supposing we use a 3x3 kernel matrix, the pixel RGB value at position [2,2] in the modified image will be calculates as
 <p align="center">
  <img src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/LaTex/formula1.png">